-If any shares of Common Stock that are subject to Options or SARs (or other Appreciation Award) are forfeited, cancelled, exchanged or surrendered, or if an Award otherwise terminates or expires without a distribution of shares, the shares of Common Stock with respect to such Award will, to the extent of any such forfeiture, cancellation, exchange, surrender, termination or expiration, again be available for Awards under the Restated Plan.
-If any shares of Common Stock that are subject to Restricted Stock or Other Stock-Based Awards, which are not Appreciation
+If any shares of Common Stock that are subject to Options or SARs (or other Appreciation Award) or shares paid for the Nonemployee Directors' Annual Retainer are forfeited, cancelled, exchanged or surrendered, or if an Award otherwise terminates or expires without a distribution of shares, the shares of Common Stock with respect to such Award will, to the extent of any such forfeiture, cancellation, exchange, surrender, termination or expiration, again be available for Awards under the 2014 Restated Plan.
+If any shares of Common Stock that are subject to Restricted

-Awards, granted on or after May 19, 2010 are forfeited, cancelled, exchanged or surrendered, or if such an Award otherwise terminates or expires without a distribution of shares, two and one-half (2.5) shares of Common Stock with respect to such Award will, to the extent of any such forfeiture, cancellation, exchange, surrender, termination or expiration, again be available for awards under the Restated Plan.
-Upon the exercise of any Award granted in tandem with any other Awards, such related Awards will be cancelled to the extent of the number of shares of Common Stock as to which the Award is exercised and, notwithstanding the foregoing, such number of shares will no longer be available for Awards under the Restated Plan.
+Stock or Other Stock-Based Awards, which are not Appreciation Awards, granted on or after May 19, 2010 are forfeited, cancelled, exchanged or surrendered, or if such an Award otherwise terminates or expires without a distribution of shares, two and one-half (2.5) shares of Common Stock with respect to such Award will, to the extent of any such forfeiture, cancellation, exchange, surrender, termination or expiration, again be available for awards under the 2014 Restated Plan.
+Upon the exercise of any Award granted in tandem with any other Awards, such related Awards will be cancelled to the extent of the number of shares of Common Stock as to which the Award is exercised and, notwithstanding the foregoing, such number of shares will no longer be available for Awards under the 2014 Restated Plan.